adammathes/snkt/README.md

     $ export PATH=$PATH:$GOPATH/bin

-Get and install dependencies

-    $ go get gopkg.in/yaml.v2
-	$ go get github.com/russross/blackfriday

-Download `snkt`
+Download and build `snkt`

     $ go get adammathes.com/snkt

-Build `snkt`

-    $ go build adammathes.com/snkt

-This should download and build `snkt` and place it in $GOPATH/bin
+This should download depdendencies, build `snkt` and place it in $GOPATH/bin

 ## Setting up a site